userdocs/LFTP4WIN/README.md

 ![packages](https://github.com/userdocs/LFTP4WIN-CORE/raw/master/help/docs/readme-images/install-complete.jpg)

 Note: If the install was not complete because your firewall blocks parts of the setup (curl) you can simply run the installer over to download the required files.

 ## Post Installation

 `cmd` files what they do:

 `Double Click Me - WinSCP Startup.cmd` - Starts WinSCP and `kageant` if key files are present.

-`LFTP4WIN-conemu.cmd` - Starts ConEmu in the home folder and `kageant` if keys files are present.

-`LFTP4WIN-import.cmd` - Imports your settings from another installation (2.0 or greater) by running this script.
+`LFTP4WIN-import.cmd` - Imports your settings from another installation (2.0 or greater) by running this script and selecting the previous LFTP4WIN installation.

 `LFTP4WIN-installer.cmd` - The main installation script.
 Installing this again will reset everything.

+`LFTP4WIN-terminal.cmd` - Starts a local terminal session in the home folder and loads your key files via  `kageant` if keys files are present.

 `LFTP4WIN-updater.cmd` - Updates Cygwin and `LFTP4WIN-CORE` with no settings lost.